openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

 **Discussion**

-It took a long time “ we are an open community and as such, strategic discussions take
+It took a long time â€“ we are an open community and as such, strategic discussions take
       time.
 However, we went through the effort.
-Lots of input came from a variety of people “ each iteration had sometimes over a hundred comments.
+Lots of input came from a variety of people â€“ each iteration had sometimes over a hundred comments.
 You can view some of the  [although you should notice that co-ment is just one of the ways we collected feedback (others being the mailing lists, IRC, forums and more)](https://lite.co-ment.com/text/lNPCgzeGHdV/history/).